TheoBuchwald/UCPH-KVM/README.md

 <p>
   A script designed to convert a xyz file to a molpro file

-  You will need to supply the xyz file as well as a keywords nr. to determine the options for the programme
+  You will need to supply the xyz file as well as a keywords nr. to determine the options for the program
 </p>
 </details>

 ## [xyz_to_orca.py](./xyz/xyz_to_orca.py)
 <details><summary> Program information </summary>
 <p>
-  A script designed to convert a xyz file to a inp file for the programme ORCA
+  A script designed to convert a xyz file to a inp file for the program ORCA

-  You will need to supply the xyz file as well as a keywords nr. to determine the options for the programme
+  You will need to supply the xyz file as well as a keywords nr. to determine the options for the program

   Apart from this, you can also supply a charge and memory limits with the keywords *--charge* and *--mem*